naev/naev/dat/naevpedia/lore/factions/thurion.md

 ### The Incident

 The Thurion were mostly unaffected by the incident.
-The nebula did not spread out to the Nava system where the majority of their infrastructure was located.
+The nNbula did not spread out to the Nava system where the majority of their infrastructure was located.
 They did, however, loose all personnel and their followers inside Empire space.

 Under the influence of the gestalt consciousness the infrastructure in the Nava system has been greatly expanded and two more planets have been colonized prior to the incident and the Thurion began to expand quickly.